« Previous Page Table of Contents Next Page »

 In Slutsk there was a hospice for the poor, who took care of the sick people, with a doctor and medicine.
 And every night two people came to care for the sick as nurses would.

 All types of utensils that the sick were in need of were given by the hospice to the poor for free, and sometimes they did give money to the sick to get the patient on his or her feet.
-The Slutsker charities were under the leadership of D”r Shildkraut and other doctors.
+The Slutsker charities were under the leadership of Dr. Shildkraut and other doctors.
 They worked each day for free and did not ask once to be paid.
 The hospice was also for the Jews from around the area of Slutsk.

 The old age home which bordered the hospice was also for the Jews in the entire Slutsker area.
-In the Yeshive which was the largest in all of Russia, most of the students were concerned with “days” for eating. and a place to sleep.
+In the Yeshiva which was the largest in all of Russia, most of the students were concerned with “days” for eating. and a place to sleep.
 Even every poor Jew had to have several charity boxes.
 Every week the money was collected by people from the land of Israel and other places.

-asked who needed food or to have their clothes washed?
+It was in Slutsk that a woman with the name Leah from Horki, a woman with little education, only with a good heart, had a Yeshiva student each day to eat.
+Many times she brought food to the Yeshiva for the students.
+She complained: maybe poor students were ashamed of this system, but they did not want to ignore learning the Torah.
+So she brought them food at the Yeshiva.
+She asked who needed food or to have their clothes washed?
 She said she would do this for free.
 She did not G-d forbid want to humiliate anyone.
 With different excuses she gave charity to fallen people.
 They should not be ashamed.
 For example, I remember that she alone brought wood in the wintertime to the poor families. and said to them that she had too much wood but next year they could bring some for her.
 Many a time she brought a pound of farfel.
-She was a very clever and active person. and a great house manager, and her words were: You know my Khyam”ke only wants luchshen not farfel.
-So take a sack of farfel and next year you will bring me some. luchshen.
+She was a very clever and active person. and a great house manager, and her words were: You know my Chaim”ke only wants lockshen not farfel.
+So take a sack of farfel and next year you will bring me some lockshen.
 This was her manner of charity, giving quietly.
 She gave every poor person charity with cordiality.
 She would tell him to wash and then eat whatever she had available.
-She did not have a machine to make sacks. but with four poles she made all sorts of sacks for Yeshive students and brides especially for Shavuoth.
-She had a mother in law Fesele who had a reputation in town.
-She had a loud mouth but Leah did things quietly, did not look for honor, only begged G-D that she should have children that study Torah and were G-D fearing.
+She did not have a machine to make sacks. but with four poles she made all sorts of sacks for Yeshiva students and brides especially for Shavuoth.
+She had a mother-in-law Pesele who had a reputation in town.
+She had a loud mouth but Leah did things quietly, did not look for honor, only begged G-d that she should have children that study Torah and were G-d fearing.

 She often gave her own food to a poor man.
 She did not have esteem for her health, only of others.
-If someone asked her__: Doesn't the world say you come first?
+If someone asked her – : Doesn't the world say you come first?
 Her answer was with a smile: I am satisfied and pleased when I make the hungry full and give them clothes.

 G (Gimmel)